thewinner958/stardew-val-mod/README.md

 to install mods.
 If you find any trouble with the mod and/or its content: Write me on Discord
 @Splitted_Spark#0136

-This is our first mod and thus there will be more and more changes added but for now no major map reworks are in planning First will be a list of the overall planned changes to the game and after that will be the version updates:
+This is our first mod and thus there will be more and more changes added but for now no major map reworks are in planning.
+This mod is in English!
+No language adaptations are planned.
+First will be a list of the overall planned changes to the game and after that will be the version updates:
 A huge thanks goes to the team and contributors:
 - Flare: art, code